- At an incredible 1,943 feet, Oregon’s Crater Lake is the number one deepest lake in the U.S.

 While Lake Ontario is the smallest among the five Great Lakes by surface area, it sure is one of the deepest among all lakes in the U.S. Having the deepest point of 802 feet or 244 meters, Lake Ontario has one of the deepest points in North America.
 This Great Lake is shared by two countries – the United States and Canada – through New York and Ontario.

-The second-largest North American Great Lake is Lake Huron, one of the United States’ deepest lakes, with the deepest point measuring 750 feet or 230 meters down.
-It is located in the U.S. state of Michigan and Ontario, Canada.
+The second-largest North American Great Lake is Lake Huron, one of the United States’ deepest lakes, with the deepest point measuring 751 feet or 230 meters down.
+It is located in Michigan as well as in Ontario, Canada.
 Lake Huron connects indirectly to Lake Michigan via the 5-mile-wide, 120-feet-deep Strait of Mackinac.
 When measured by surface area, Lake Huron snags the fourth spot among the largest lakes on the planet.

 |#2||Lake Tahoe||Nevada/California||1,645 feet|